As a public sector organisation the

-Our procurement procedures, detailed in our Procurement Policy Manual, depend on the value
+SDS procurement procedures, detailed in the Procurement Policy Manual, depend on the value

 and nature of what is being purchased.